Lake Louise area hiking

 Less crowded: Saddleback Pass

-Crowds: The most popular hike at Lake Louise.
-Aim for 8:30am start to beat the conga line.
+Crowds: One of the busiest hikes at Lake Louise.
+An early start usually avoids the densest traffic.
 Very busy 9am–2pm on summer weekends.
 Season: Generally accessible late May through October.
 Upper sections can be icy in early season - traction advisable until mid-June.
-A pilgrimage through the history of Canadian mountaineering.
+A historic climb through early Canadian mountaineering context.
 Oldest tea house in Canada (1901).
 Steady grade; forested switchbacks to Mirror Lake, then 57 wooden steps past the waterfall to the tea house.
-Bear spray mandatory.
-Cash preferred; aim for 8:30 arrival to beat crowds.
+Wildlife guidance and bear-spray expectations belong to Parks Canada.
+Payment details can change at the tea house; an early start usually avoids the busiest window.

 Moderate